phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 We typically have three tests.
 For each test we pass to the 'fetching and displaying' component a mock function with a promise.
 The three states are

-* The promise is pending and we test that we display the loading
+* The promise is pending, and we test that we display the loading
-* The promise holds data and we test that we display the data
+* The promise holds data, and we test that we display the data
-* The promise is rejected and we test that we display the error
+* The promise is rejected, and we test that we display the error

 Sometimes I'll have a fourth: checking the dismounting.
 This is for when we are using resources that need to be disposed of.